 - The inclusive design research centre at OCAD University, Toronto is a research and development centre where open source developers, designers, researchers, advocates, and volunteers work together to ensure that emerging information technology and practices are designed inclusively.

-- The Trace Center (University of Wisconsin-Madison) does research to make everyday technologies accessible and usable.
+- The Trace Center (University of Maryland) does research to make everyday technologies accessible and usable.

 Virtual networks and collaborations